 - The red pepper flakes and parsley are used mostly for garnish, so you can skip them if you don't have them on hand.

-While admittedly not as easy as pouring some cereal into a bowl, this is not a difficult breakfast to make.
+While admittedly not as easy as pouring cereal into a bowl, this is not a difficult breakfast to make.
 The detailed instructions for making it are listed in the recipe card below.
 Here are the basic steps:

 Season and serve.
 Season the dish with salt, black pepper, red pepper flakes, and parsley, then serve.

-Expert Tip
+Recipe Tip

 Recipe FAQs

-So instead of grilling the steak, you can pan-fry it, let it rest covered, and while it rests you can cook the eggs in the same pan.
+You can cook them in the same skillet, but not simultaneously, since they require different cooking times.
+So, instead of grilling the steak, you can pan-fry it and let it rest covered.
+While it rests, you can cook the eggs in the same pan.

 Serving Suggestions